Hypebringer/UnboundedArcana/README.md

 - **Hypnotism** - Removed HD limits.
 Targets may attempt Will save on the end of their rounds to shake off effect.
 Area of effect decreased.
 Now lasts for 1 round / level.
 - **Rainbow Pattern** - Removed HD limit
 - **Trip**, **Greater Trip**, **Disarm**, **Greater Disarm**, **Dirty Trick**, **Greater Dirty Trick** - to qualify, you need to have Combat Expertise OR Piranha Strike (or Kinetic Warrior)

+## Credits
+This mod uses some helpers created by Vek for Tabletop Tweaks.
+I also wanted to express my gratitude to Vek for his help - it really helped me in creating this mod.